Candy: Glycemic index

 Most candy, particularly low-fat and fat-free candy, has a high glycemic index (GI), which means that it causes a rapid rise in blood sugar levels after ingestion.
 This is chiefly a concern for people with diabetes, but could also be dangerous to the health of non-diabetics.

 Contamination

 Some kinds of candy have been contaminated with an excessive amount of lead in it.
 Claims of contamination have been made since shortly after industrial-scale candy factories began producing candy in the mid-19th century, although these early claims were rarely true.

+Contamination by infectious agents such as virus or bacteria is unlikely through sweets, including unwrapped sweets.
+This is in part because bacteria can not replicate in the very dry and sweet environment of candy.

 Choking deaths

 Hard, round candies are a leading cause of choking deaths in children.
 Some types of candy, such as Lychee Mini Fruity Gels, have been associated with so many choking deaths that their import or manufacture is banned by some countries.

 Non-nutritive toy products such as chocolate eggs containing packaging with a toy inside are banned from sale in the US.
 If the material attached to confectionery has a function and will not cause any injury to the consumer, it is allowed to be marketed.
 In the EU, however, the Toy Safety Directive 2009/48/EC specifies that toys contained in food only need separate packaging that cannot be swallowed.